7 Days Amazing Bhutan

 Lakhang.
 This site is still believed to hold fertility powers for women!
 From the vantage point of Chimi Lakhang, there is a spectacular view of the Punakha Valley.

 DAY 4 - Explore Punakha Valley – Talo/Nobgang Village Walk (Total Hike Time 3 hrs) (B/L/D)

 Explore the picturesque villages of Talo & Nobgang, the ancestral home of the Queen Mothers of Bhutan.
 The villages are scattered along a ridge above the Punakha valley at an altitude of around 2,800m and is known amongst Punakha villages for its neat and clean appearance.
 The women here are particularly known for their beauty.
 Enjoy a packed picnic for lunch.
 From here, walk through another village that will lead to a village school.
 From the school take a few minutes’ walk to a private orchard.
 Take your evening tea in the orchard while enjoying the great view of the Punakha Dzong from there.
+(You are welcome to try some fruits that grow in the Orchard: Himalayan grapes, passion fruits and pears in the months of May to June.
+Lemons will be there throughout the year.
+Mandarin fruits will be in season from October until late December).
 Walk another 25 minutes to reach your vehicle waiting near the Punakha Dzong Cantilever Bridge.
-In the evening, drive to a Buddhist monastic school where you will get an opportunity to socialize with the monks and observe their evening routine.
+In the evening, drive to Nalanda University, a Buddhist monastic school where you will get an opportunity to socialize with the monks and observe their evening routine.
 The monks here are learning English, therefore, they will love to practice their English with you.